shirish93/shirish93.github.io/_ideas/2026-08-05-remigration-plans.md

 ---
-layout: post
-title: A minor proposal for starting the returnee economy in Nepal
 author: shirish
 categories:
 - innovation
 - migration
 - ideas
 - remigration
 - Kathmandu
+last_modified_at: '2026-08-04'
+layout: post
+title: A minor proposal for starting the returnee economy in Nepal
 ---

 **The idea:**